 The significance of Raksha Bandhan comes directly from our ancient Hindu Mythology.
-The brothers of 21st Century have a lot to learn from our Gods.
+The brothers of the 21st Century have a lot to learn from our Gods.
 We have found lovely Raksha Bandhan gifts given by Gods to their sisters.
-Watch out these interesting gifts and take some inspiration from them to surprise your lovely beauties.
-To know the complete stories of these Gods and Goddesses you can read Legends Of Raksha Bandhan.
+Watch out for these interesting gifts and take some inspiration from them to surprise your lovely beauties.

 Lord Krishna and Draupadi